lazamar/lazamar.github.io/_posts/2016-04-18-up-and-running-with-rollup-js-in-gulp-grunt-and-native-js-api.md

 ---
 layout: post
-title: Setting up Rollup.js in Grunt, Gulp and the JS API
+title: Setting up Rollup.js with Babel in Grunt, Gulp and the JS API
 ---

 Rollup.js is a nice bundler that gets all of your dependencies and packs them